Annual Plans

 Many of our user fees and charges must be reviewed and set ahead of the financial year starting.
 And because we’re not formally consulting on the Annual Plan 2025-2026, we’ll run a separate consultation process from 21 March – 30 April.

-Full details will be published on Let's Talk and promoted to the community in the usual ways, including via local newspapers, social media and radio.
+Full details can be found on Let's Talk and promoted to the community in the usual ways, including via local newspapers, social media and radio.

 Community funding